armory/docs/content/en/armory-enterprise/try/instructions.md

    * 4 vCPU
    * 8 GB RAM
    * 2 GB disk space
-   * Your Kubernetes cluster
+   * Make sure Docker is running on your host machine.
+   * Your Kubernetes cluster configured for the Armory CD Self-Hosted easy install container.
+The docker script expects a ~/.kube/quick-spin-sa.kubeconfig file to be present.
+This file is created when you run the pre-install script.
+If you are using a different kubeconfig file, you must copy it to the ~/.kube/quick-spin-sa.kubeconfig file.

 ## Get the easy install container

-1. Ensure Docker is running on your host machine.
 1. Pull the `armory/quick-spin` [image](https://hub.docker.com/r/armory/quick-spin) by executing:

    ```bash
    docker pull armory/quick-spin
    ```

-1. Run the image:
+2. Run the image:

    ```bash
    docker run --name quick-spin --rm -p 9000:80 -t armory/quick-spin:latest